 Tiny Details May Indicate Significant Risk Factors

 In aviation risk management processes, details matter.
 For example, a pilot can’t skim over a checklist and just assume they’ve completed it.
-He or she needs to be sure they’ve looked at and verified each step, even if they’ve completed the same check list ten thousand times.
+He or she needs to be sure they’ve looked at and verified each step, even if they’ve completed the same checklist ten thousand times.

 I believe every pilot knows this, but it’s easy to become lazy or complacent.
-Someone who is successful in risk management activities will overcome the temptation to skim through, and will focus on each detail, realizing that each checklist item was added to the checklist for a particular reason.
+Someone who is successful in risk management activities will overcome the temptation to skim through and focus on each detail, realizing that each checklist item was added to the checklist for a particular reason.
 The reason the item is on the checklist is not really important to the "inspector."